-Okay, you might be able to help them not wake up with every little noise, but overall, your baby has a certain threshold where certain things will wake him up.
+Okay, you might be able to help them not wake up with every little noise, but overall, your baby has a certain hard-wired threshold where certain things will wake him up.
 Period.

 When your baby is a newborn, he will spend most of his time in a deep sleep and likely sleep through almost ANYTHING!
 In deep sleep, it takes a lot to wake us up (adults included).
 Around 6 weeks old, he will become more social and start returning your smiles.
-This might be around the time the dog barking or that noise outside starts becoming interesting and he may not be able to sleep through as much, but usually he will still be in a deep sleep a lot of the time.
-By 4 months old, the way he sleeps changes a lot in when he goes into deep sleep and may be even more affected by noise.
+This might be around the time the dog barking or that noise outside starts becoming interesting and he may not be able to sleep through as much, but usually, he will still be in a deep sleep a lot of the time.
+By 4 months old, the way he sleeps changes a lot regarding when he goes into a deep sleep and he may be even more affected by noise.

-I can tell you that both my boys could not sleep through just anything and were not portable babies (I could not count on them falling asleep on the go).
+Both my boys could not sleep through much noise at all and were not portable babies.
+(I could not count on them falling asleep on the go).
 But, my second son could fall back to sleep MUCH easier than my first.
 You might think I didn’t make enough noise with them, but let me assure you, I did!
-My first son was in a very noisy daycare for 8+ months (before we got a nanny and kept him home, partially due to his sleep issues).
+My first son was in a very noisy daycare for 8+ months.
+(This was before we got a nanny and kept him home, partially due to his sleep issues).
 He NEVER “got used” to noise!
-I don’t care how many people tell me what I did or didn’t do, he simply has always been worried he will miss something fun if he has to sleep!
+He simply has always been worried he will miss something fun if he has to sleep!
 And he all but went on a nap strike at daycare many times.

-Even as a 3 year old, at bedtime, he would claim he was not tired, say he didn’t want to go to sleep and then fall asleep 4 minutes later (I am not exaggerating!).
+Even as a 3-year-old, at bedtime, he would claim he was not tired, say he didn’t want to go to sleep, and then fall asleep 4 minutes later.
+(I am not exaggerating!)
 He was no different as a baby and would fight sleep tooth and nail. 🙂

-So, the next time someone tells you to get baby used to sleeping with noise, don’t walk on your tip toes!
+So, the next time someone tells you to get baby used to sleeping with noise, don’t walk on your tiptoes!
 But please do try some white noise, and give your baby a quiet place to sleep if he needs it.
-I can tell you one thing, I certainly can’t sleep with my dogs barking outside my door or the radio blaring.
+I can tell you one thing, I certainly can’t sleep with dogs barking outside my door or the radio blaring.
 I don’t expect my babies to, either.